-Take notice that on August 8, 2014, Tennessee Gas Pipeline Company, L.L.C.
-(Tennessee), 1001 Louisiana Street, Houston, Texas 77002, filed in Docket No. CP14-532-000, a prior notice request pursuant to sections 157.205 and 157.216 of the Commission's regulations under the Natural Gas Act (NGA) as amended, requesting authorization to abandon an inactive injection and withdrawal well (Well 4789) and related lateral pipeline and appurtenances in the Hebron Storage Field in Potter County, Pennsylvania, all as more fully set forth in the application which is on file with the Commission and open to public inspection.
+Take notice that on May 9, 2014, Tennessee Gas Pipeline Company, L.L.C.
+(Tennessee), 1001 Louisiana Street, Houston, Texas 77002, filed in Docket No. CP14-483-000, a prior notice request pursuant to sections 157.205 and 157.211of the Commission's regulations under the Natural Gas Act (NGA) as amended, requesting authorization to construct and operate a new delivery point to serve the Hanscom Air Force Base in Middlesex County, Massachusetts.
+Tennessee proposes to install a three-inch diameter hot tap assembly and appurtenances located on its Line No. 200-1.
+Tennessee avers that proposed facilities will have the capability of delivering up to 5.76 million cubic feet per day of natural gas.
+Tennessee estimates the costs of the project to be $561,400, all as more fully set forth in the application which is on file with the Commission and open to public inspection.
 The filing may also be viewed on the web at http://www.ferc.gov using the “eLibrary” link.
 Enter the docket number excluding the last three digits in the docket number field to access the document.
 For assistance, please contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at (866) 208-3676, or TTY, contact (202) 502-8659.

 Pursuant to section 157.9 of the Commission's rules, 18 CFR 157.9, within 90 days of this Notice the Commission staff will either: complete its environmental assessment (EA) and place it into the Commission's public record (eLibrary) for this proceeding, or issue a Notice of Schedule for Environmental Review.
 If a Notice of Schedule for Environmental Review is issued, it will indicate, among other milestones, the anticipated date for the Commission staff's issuance of the final environmental impact statement (FEIS) or EA for this proposal.
 The filing of the EA in the Commission's public record for this proceeding or the issuance of a Notice of Schedule for Environmental Review will serve to notify federal and state agencies of the timing for the completion of all necessary reviews, and the subsequent need to complete all federal authorizations within 90 days of the date of issuance of the Commission staff's FEIS or EA.